 Breithorn Climb – relative easy, but best with a guide.

-With an elevation of 4,164m above sea level and a prominence of 433m, the Breithorn is Italy’s sixth-highest Alps Mountain.
-It is located between the Italy and Switzerland borders; specifically in the Valais and Aosta Valley region.
+With an elevation of 4,164m above sea level and a prominence of 433m, the Breithorn is Italy’s sixth-highest Alps mountain.
+It is located between Italian and Swiss border; specifically in the Valais and Aosta Valley region.
 The Breithorn which is German for “broad horn” forms part of the mountain range within the Pennine Alps.
 Its highest peak is the Western Summit.

 The Breithorn is mostly glaciated with other subsidiary peaks which lie east of the main summit.
 They include the Roccia Nera, the Central Breithorn, the Gendarm or the eastern Breithorn Twin and the western Breithorn Twin.